OSGeo/gdal/gdal/doc/source/development/rfc/rfc64_triangle_polyhedralsurface_tin.rst

 extension.
 There is a new type of part, which is made of several triangles whose organization is not TriangleStrip or TriangleFan.
 Both drivers have been upgraded to work like the ShapeFile driver on the reading side.
-On the wirting side, the FileGDB driver will automatically write a MultiPatch if the layer geometry type is TIN or PolyhedralSurface.
+On the writing side, the FileGDB driver will automatically write a MultiPatch if the layer geometry type is TIN or PolyhedralSurface.
 The layer option that existed before CREATE_MULTIPATCH=YES can still be used to force writing as MultiPatch